 What analysts say:

-Buy, sell, or hold?: Analysts are bullish on this stock, with seven analysts rating it as a buy and only one rating it as a sell.
-Analysts don't like First Cash Financial Services as much as competitor Cash America International overall.
+Buy, sell, or hold?: Analysts strongly back First Cash Financial Services, with eight of 10 rating it a buy and the remainder rating it a hold.
+Analysts like First Cash Financial Services better than competitor Cash America International overall.
 Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

-Revenue Forecasts: On average, analysts predict $132.5 million in revenue this quarter.
-That would represent a rise of 22.4% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $148.9 million in revenue this quarter.
+That would represent a rise of 14.9% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.55 per share.
-Estimates range from $0.53 to $0.57.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.70 per share.
+Estimates range from $0.68 to $0.70.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 95.9% awarding it an "outperform" rating.
-The community at large concurs with the All-Stars, with 96.1% assigning it a rating of "outperform."
-Fools have embraced First Cash Financial Services and haven't been shy with their opinions lately, logging 210 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 95.4% granting it an "outperform" rating.
+The community at large concurs with the All-Stars with 96% assigning it a rating of "outperform."
+Fools are bullish on First Cash Financial Services and haven't been shy with their opinions lately, logging 216 posts in the past 30 days.
 Even with a robust four out of five stars, First Cash Financial Services' CAPS rating falls a little short of the community's upbeat outlook.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.

 For all our First Cash Financial Services-specific analysis, including earnings and beyond, add First Cash Financial Services to My Watchlist.